Gabriel Reyes: Episcopacy

-Last years and legacy
+Death and Legacy

-Reyes became ill, and died at the age of 60 on October 10, 1952, in a hospital in Washington, D.C.
+Reyes fell ill and died at the age of 60 on October 10, 1952, in Georgetown University Hospital in Washington, D.C.

 He was the immediate predecessor of two Filipino prelates who became cardinals: Julio Rosales, who succeeded him in Cebu, and Rufino Santos, who succeeded him in Manila.

-Archbishop Reyes renovated the Cebu Cathedral, which had been bombed during World War II.
-He established parochial schools, and the Cebu archdiocesan officer newspaper Diaro-Kabuhi Sang Banua.
-As archbishop of Manila, he oversaw the construction of the new campus of San Carlos Seminary in Makati in 1951.
-A Catholic center he wished to build when he became archbishop of Manila was built by his successor, the Pope Pius XII Catholic Center, on U.N.
-Avenue in Manila.
-The Archbishop Gabriel M. Reyes Memorial Library (AGRM Library), the resource center of the San Carlos Pastoral Formation Complex, was dedicated in his honor.
+The Archbishop Gabriel M. Reyes Memorial Library (AGRM Library), the resource center of the Pastoral Formation Complex of San Carlos Seminary was dedicated in his honor.

-In his hometown Kalibo, the street fronting his birthplace was named after him.
-Also, a monument was erected in his honor in his birthplace.
-In December 2015, the monument was transferred to a new location in the Kalibo Pastrana Park which was formally turned over by the Archbishop Gabriel Reyes Memorial Foundation to the local government of Kalibo on October 10, 2016, coinciding with his 64th death anniversary and the foundation's 39th anniversary.
+In his hometown of Kalibo, a monument was erected at his birthplace, and the street fronting it was named after him.
+In December 2015, the monument was transferred to Pastrana Park, and was formally turned over by the Archbishop Gabriel Reyes Memorial Foundation to the local government of Kalibo on October 10, 2016, his 64th death anniversary and the foundation's 39th anniversary.

-Likewise, a major thoroughfare in Cebu City traversing from Barangay Camputhaw to the junction of Barangay Kasambagan, Lahug and Barrio Luz was named as Archbishop Reyes Avenue.
+Archbishop Reyes Avenue in Cebu City is also named for him, the thoroughfare traversing Barangay Camputhaw to the junction of Barangay Kasambagan, Lahug and Barrio Luz.